-PMG's onboarding and offboarding software carries out the onboarding tasks and deprovisioning in reverse order when an employee leaves.
+PMG's onboarding and offboarding software carries out onboarding tasks and deprovisioning in the reverse order when an employee leaves.
 Its out-of-the-box integration with Active Directory and other HR management systems allows for automated provisioning and deprovisioning.
-PMG also includes audit trails so you can easily access records of all rights and permissions that need to be revoked.
+PMG also includes audit trails so you can easily access the records of all rights and permissions that need to be revoked.

 A recent survey revealed that 89 percent of managers believe employees leave for more money, but 88 percent of employees listed other reasons for leaving.
 Not knowing why employees are leaving makes it harder to put in place any kind of employee retention strategy.

 Exit interviews can help you better understand why employees are leaving, and this insight allows you to rectify problems or put in place new initiatives or systems to stop your workers from walking out the door.

 Employee offboarding software can help you capture exit interview data more efficiently online: via an email questionnaire or through an anonymous online portal.

 There are also some industries or job roles in which you need workers to complete paper-based exit interviews.
 In this case, employee offboarding software such as ExitPro by Retensa can provide printable exit interview questions, which you can then input into the system to generate reports and carry out analysis.

 Extending and complementing the idea of exit interviews and having a dedicated exit portal for employees ensure that your workers have all the information they need.
 This works much like a portal for when employees start the company where you would put all the training and resources they need to get up and running quicker.

 This exit portal should contain resources such as: